Nyonya kueh in Singapore for a traditional sweet treat

 Image credit: Kueh Garden’s Facebook page

 Besides standard offerings of green bean and peanut, Kueh Garden offers a colourful selection of Ang Ku Kuehs in 11 flavours ($0.90).
 Unique flavours include coffee, green tea and durian.
-Each feature a mochi-like texture that’s so addictive, you may very well devour an entire a platter.
+Each features a mochi-like texture that’s so addictive, you may very well devour an entire platter.

 Owners Liu Fang Xi and Freddie Chen are new contenders to the scene.
 The former engineers cut their teeth at Lim Lam Hong confectionery in Jalan Bukit Merah, before opening this store in December 2016.
-Check out the savoury Golden Jade Kueh ($1).
-The shop’s own creation, sweet potato skin wraps around a fragrant filling of stir-fried yam.
+Check out the savoury Golden Jade Kueh ($1), the shop’s own creation of sweet potato skin wrapped around a fragrant filling of stir-fried yam.

 Address: Block 348 Jurong East Avenue 1, #01-1245, Singapore 600348.